ThalysRun0/coregame/README.md

 nice effect but not intended

 ### TODO
+- **pending** UnIncr
+make it in a seperate class in assets
+also make it functional
+the objective is to disable some scene object while decrement is pending

 - **pending** multi-ball
 adding multi ball generation by pressing a keyboard key
 pending work about convex collision